 All context variables, regardless of their scope, can be used and changed during the process execution.

 You can set variables as required.
 To do this, check the Required box on the form.

 - String.
-May receive values containing letters and numbers ("Hello, world!");
+Can receive values containing letters and numbers ("Hello, world!").

 - Structure.
 Contains a specific set of variables.